Kirstie Alley Says She Still Loves John Travolta & Would Have Married Him Years Ago

 Alley then went on to say she fell hard for John Travolta, her co-star in Look Who’s Talking and Look Who’s Talking Too.

-If Alley continues to dish like this, her cast mates may end up keeping her around just for sheer entertainment and to catch up on old Hollywood gossip.
-In past episodes she has shared stories of partying with Courtney Love and Prince Charles.
+If Alley continues to dish like this, her castmates may end up keeping her around just for sheer entertainment and to catch up on old Hollywood gossip.
+In past episodes, she has shared stories of partying with Courtney Love and Prince Charles.

-Alley did say that although she was never unfaithful, even just developing strong feelings for someone else damaged her marriage, and caused lasting problems.
+Alley did say that although she was never unfaithful, even just developing strong feelings for someone else damaged her marriage and caused lasting problems.